Estate Planning - Healthcare Power of Attorney

 What authority should I grant my agent?

-The authority you convey to your agent are unique to your own personal and legal situation and may have far-reaching consequences.
+The authority you give to your agent is unique to your own personal and legal situation and may have far-reaching consequences.
 After all, you will not be able to supervise your healthcare agent’s conduct effectively since you will be incapacitated whenever your agent is acting.

 - Power to consent or refuse medical treatments according to your instructions.

 - Power to decide where to receive medical treatment and which doctors to use.

 - Power to sue on your behalf regarding the receipt or refusal of medical treatment.

 - Power to make arrangements for your funeral and the disposition of your remains.